laturner42/thirteam/README.md

 ## Basic Rules

-Every player is dealt 13 cards.
+The base game requires four players.
+Each player is dealt 13 cards.
+Whoever is dealt the `3♠` starts the first hand.

-Whoever starts a round will play any trick out of their hand.
+A player begins a given hand by playing any trick out of their hand.
-A trick has one of the following patterns:
+A trick must have one of the following patterns:

     - A single card
     - Two of a Kind